 a. academic year: the period beginning on 1 September and ending on 31 August of the following calendar year;

 b.
-CvB: the Executive Board of Vrije Universiteit Amsterdam. c.
-EC (European Credit): an EC credit with a workload of 28 hours of study;
+CvB: the Executive Board of Vrije Universiteit Amsterdam; c.
+EC (European Credit): a course credit with a workload of 28 hours of study; d. examination: the final examination of the Master's programme;